marcodelmastro/AdventOfCode2024/README.md

 * [Day 17](Day17.ipynb).
 Simple opcode for Part 1.
 To solve Part 2 I reverse-engineered the program to understand the lnk between input register and output, then implemented a recursive search for the input value components (in base 8) that resulted in an output mimicking the program itself.

 * [Day 18](Day18.ipynb).
 BFS for Part 1, brute force scanning for Part 2.

+* [Day 18](Day18.ipynb).
+Recursion and backtracking to find sequences of strings compoising input strings.
+Memoization already needed to converge on Part 1.
+I initially was finding the the actual sequences (works fine for Part 1 with memoization), but this explodes for part 2, where simply counting all possible sequence is instead feasible.